drimpossible/drimpossible.github.io/about/index.md

 ## <a name="achievements" id="achievements"></a>Achievements

+### 2021

+* Shyam, the first master's student I worked with is pursuing a PhD in University of Amsterdam!
+Congratulations Shyam!
+* Recent work with Shyam on simple, scalable ways of incorporating heirarchies to incorporate a sense of 'degree of badness' of mistakes in deep networks [**Making Better Mistakes in Deep Networks via Likelihood Manipulation at Test-time**] got accepted in ICLR 2021!

 ### 2020

-* Recent work with Aurobindo on effectively merging pruning and binarization paradigms [**STQ-Nets: Unifying Network Binarization and Structured Pruning**](https://www.bmvc2020-conference.com/assets/papers/0113.pdf) got accepted in BMVC 2020.
+* Recent work with Aurobindo on effectively merging pruning and binarization paradigms [**STQ-Nets: Unifying Network Binarization and Structured Pruning**](https://www.bmvc2020-conference.com/assets/papers/0113.pdf) got accepted in BMVC 2020!
 * Served as reviewer for ECCV 2020.
 Got selected for the [oustanding reviewer award](https://eccv2020.eu/outstanding-reviewers/)!
 * My recent work on problems with continual learning [**GDumb: A Simple Approach that Questions Our Progress in Continual Learning**](https://www.robots.ox.ac.uk/~tvg/publications/2020/gdumb.pdf) got accepted at ECCV 2020 (Oral)
 * Served as reviewer for CVPR 2020.
 Got selected for the [outstanding reviewer award](http://cvpr2020.thecvf.com/reviewer-acknowledgements)!
-* I'm pursuing a DPhil focused on Machine Learning at University of Oxford, one small step towards achieving my big goal
+* I'm pursuing a PhD focused on Machine Learning at University of Oxford, one small step towards achieving my big goal!

 ### 2019